levulinh/levulinh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='http://asleep.ai'>Asleep</a>.
-AI can replace human in many ways.
+subtitle: AI can replace human in many ways.
 Yet, nothing can replace you in being you.

 profile:
   align: right